berkeley-cdss/curriculum-guide/workflow/launch-vscode.md

 # Steps to launch notebooks using VSCode

-### Step 1: Generate nbgitpuller links to launch VSCode Editor in Datahub
+### Step 1: Generate nbgitpuller links to launch VSCode Editor in DataHub

 Access the ngbitpuller link generator website using this [link](https://jupyterhub.github.io/nbgitpuller/link) and fill in the following details,
 - Enter https://eecs.datahub.berkeley.edu as the JupyterHub URL.